dourouc05/dourouc05.github.io/software.md

 {% include card_end.html %}
 {% include card_begin.html title="Research-support software" id="research-support-software" %}

-In C++, I contribute to the [OR-Tools](https://or-tools.org) software suite.
+In C++, I contribute to several packages:

+* The [OR-Tools](https://or-tools.org) software suite.
 My work focuses on graph algorithms, on the routing and the set-covering solvers, and on the Julia interface.
+* [MilleMiglia](https://github.com/or-tools/millemiglia), an instance generator and a generic file format for middle-mile logistics in the domain of supply chain.

 In Julia, I developed or significantly contributed to the following Julia packages when working on the previous packages: